AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 ### categories

-`categories` can be used as a filter in the query when a category facet is selected in the layered navigation.
+`categories` can be used as a filter in a query when a category facet is selected in the layered navigation.
 This does not result in strict filtering when used by itself.
 It can be used in conjunction with the `categoryPath` filter.

 Example 1: Search results when filtering on a category.